Improved inventory management by 80% through tech-driven automation.

 • Limited Inventory Managers

 By mapping out the flow, I was able to determine where critical actions, user inputs, and confirmations should be handled through modals rather than separate pages.
-This approach ensures a smoother navigation experience, reduces unnecessary clicks, and maintains user context.

 Research Insight: User Psychology, Eye Movement.